Alexukk/Alexukk/README.md

 - 👋 Hi, I’m @Alexukk
-- 👀 I’m interested in Phyton, Js, Java
+- 👀 I’m interested in Phyton and Js
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning Phyton, js
-- 💞️ I’m looking to collaborate on I'm not smart enough yet(
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns: whatever you can think of
-- ⚡ Fun fact: I'm 15
+- ⚡ Fun fact: I'm 16

 <!---
 Alexukk/Alexukk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.